Director of Collaboration

 Nagel’s honors include the 1999 Oliver E. Buckley Condensed Matter Physics Prize from the American Physical Society and election to the National Academy of Sciences in 2003.
 He is a Fellow of the American Physical Society, the American Association for the Advancement of Science, and the American Academy of Arts and Sciences.

 Ludovic Berthier was born in France in 1973.
 He received his Ph-D in theoretical physics in 2001 from the Ecole Normale Supérieure in Lyon, France.
 In 2002, he became a Marie Curie Postdoctoral Fellow at the Department of Theoretical Physics at Oxford University.
 In 2004 he was appointed as a CNRS research associate at the University of Montpellier, France.
 In 2007, he was a visiting scientist at the James Franck Institute of the University of Chicago, US.
-He is now CNRS research director in the Laboratoire Charles Coulomb at the University of Montpellier.
+He has been a CNRS research director in the Laboratoire Charles Coulomb at the University of Montpellier since 2009.
+In the period, 2019-2021, he was a Fellow at Churchill College at the University of Cambridge.

 Giulio Biroli is research director at the Institute for Theoretical Physics of CEA Saclay and professor associated to the physics department of the Ecole Normale Supérieure.
 He received his PhD in theoretical physics in 2000 from the Ecole Normale Supérieure in Paris and was a postdoctoral fellow at Rutgers University from 2000 to 2002.
 In 2002 he joined the Institute for Theoretical Physics of CEA Saclay.
 From 2011 until 2015 he was professor associated at the Ecole Polytechnique (Palaiseau).